 - General Subnet: Select a pre‑created general Subnet

-- IP can be set to Auto-generated or User input; if Input is selected, the user enters the IP directly
+- IP can be set to auto‑generate or user input, and if input is selected, the user enters the IP manually

-- NAT: Available only when there is a single server and the VPC has an Internet Gateway attached
+- NAT: Available only when there is a single server and the VPC is attached to an Internet Gateway

 - NAT IP: Select a NAT IP

-- If there is no NAT IP to select, click the Create New button to generate a Public IP
+- If no NAT IP is available, click the Create New button to generate a Public IP

-- Click the Refresh button to view and select the created Public IP
+- Refresh button to view and select the created Public IP

 - Creating a Public IP incurs charges according to the Public IP pricing policy

-- Not a required element for creating the service
+- It is not a required element for creating the service

 - Select a pre‑created local Subnet

-- IP can be set to Auto-generated or User input; if Input is selected, the user enters the IP directly
+- IP can be set to auto‑generate or user input, and if input is selected, the user enters the IP manually

-Please use a firewall etc. to control traffic access for Bare Metal Server.
-Security Group is not provided.
+Please use a firewall, etc., to control traffic access for the Bare Metal Server.
+Security Groups are not provided.

-The firewall of the Bare Metal Server can only be used for traffic control between the Bare Metal Server and the Virtual Server.
+Bare Metal Server’s firewall can only be used to control traffic between the Bare Metal Server and Virtual Server.
 To use the Bare Metal Server’s firewall, follow the steps below.

-- Separate the VPC of the Bare Metal Server: Separate them so that the Bare Metal Server and Virtual Server do not use the same VPC.
+- Separate the VPC of Bare Metal Server: Separate them so that Bare Metal Server and Virtual Server do not use the same VPC.

-- Create Transit Gateway: Please create the Transit Gateway.
+- Create Transit Gateway: Create a Transit Gateway.

-- The integration between the VPC of Virtual Server and the VPC of Bare Metal Server uses a Transit Gateway.
+- Integration between the Virtual Server’s VPC and the Bare Metal Server’s VPC uses a Transit Gateway.

 - When creating a Transit Gateway integration in the VPC of a Bare Metal Server, you must also create the Bare Metal Server’s firewall.

-- Firewall Rule registration: Register a rule in the Firewall of the Bare Metal Server.
+- Firewall Rule registration: Add a rule to the Bare Metal Server’s firewall.

-- Bare Metal Server Creation on the page Additional Information Input area, enter or select the required information.
+- On the Bare Metal Server Creation page, in the Additional Information Input area, enter or select the required information.

 - Up to 90% of total capacity can be used